nauzethc/sublime-text-numix/README.md

 * Copy the folder into your Sublime Text `Packages` directory.

 ### Activate
-Click on `Preferences -> Settings - User` and add the next line
+Click on `Preferences -> Settings - User` and add the next line:
 ```
 "theme": "Numix.sublime-theme"
 ```
+Restart Sublime Text after this.

 ## Customization